 The small local airport is an option for tourists that are staying between Side and Alanya.
 There are only a few international flights to Alanya-Gazipasa available currently.

 Flights within Turkey are very economical.
-A ticket for a flight from Istanbul to Antalya or from Ankara to Antalya can be bought for 200 Turkish lira.
-However, these prices don't apply during the high season, when tickets costs quickly double, and sometimes even more.
+Especially, domestic flights from Istanbul to Antalya or from Ankara to Antalya are extremely affordable.
+However, in the high season, ticket prices quickly increase to double, sometimes even more.
 It's advisable to book as early in advance as you can.